beyersmann-lab/beyersmannlab/content/publication/sand-sandpaper-and-sandwiches-evidence-from-a-masked-compound-priming-task-in-l1-and-l2-speakers-of-english/index.md

   during  the  early  stages  of  compound  processing,  whereas  L2  speakers,  in  particular  those with lower levels of language proficiency, employ a form-based type of analysis.
-  Findings  are  interpreted  within  the  framework  of  recent  monolingual  and  bilingual  models of complex word recognition.HASIBE KAHRAMAN ELISABETH BEYERSMANN *Author affiliations can be found in the back matter of this articleSand, Sandpaper, and Sandwiches: Evidence From a Masked Compound Priming Task in L1 and L2 Speakers of English
+  Findings  are  interpreted  within  the  framework  of  recent  monolingual  and  bilingual models of complex word recognition.
 draft: false
 featured: false
 image: